MerlinMagic2018/LightningCash-R/README.md

 - Target Hive block frequency (1 out of this many blocks should be Hivemined) : 1 Every 2 Blocks

-- 10% of bee Creation fee goes to the community fund
-( it will be 50 % after January 1st 2025, and those funds will be used to promote the coin and list it on new exchanges )
+- 50% of bee Creation fee goes to the community fund, and those funds will be used to promote the coin and list it on new exchanges